GRAAL-Research/deepparse/docs/source/training_guide.rst

 .. note::
    We provide practical recommendations for the fine-tuning process, but you may have to try multiple retraining configurations to achieve an optimal result.
-If you are having difficulty adapting our models to your use-case, feel free to open an issue on the deepparse `Github <https://github.com/GRAAL-Research/deepparse/issues>`_.
+If you are having difficulty adapting our models to your use-case, feel free to open an issue on the Deepparse `GitHub <https://github.com/GRAAL-Research/deepparse/issues>`__ page.

 A few use-cases may lead you to want to retrain Deepparse's models.
 Whether you wish to obtain a better performance on a single or multiple countries that our models weren't trained on, or your data and address schemes require a more complex